diana180102/diana180102/README.md

 - 👩‍🔧 I'm System Engineer and Developer FullStack

-- 🌱 I’m currently learning Spring Boot and NextJS
+- 🌱 I’m currently learning Spring Boot and Architecture Hexagonal

 - ❤ I love learning new technologies and I like reading books that may contribute a me growth.